temporalio/documentation/docs/tasks.md

 ### Activity Task

 An Activity Task contains the context needed to proceed with an [Activity Task Execution](#activity-task-execution).
-Activity Tasks largely represent the Activity Task Scheduled Event , which contains the data needed to execute an Activity Function.
+Activity Tasks largely represent the Activity Task Scheduled Event, which contains the data needed to execute an Activity Function.

 If Heartbeat data is being passed, an Activity Task will also contain the latest Heartbeat details.